jrolstad/blazor-sandbox/ReadMe.md

 Unit tests for the Blazor project using [bUnit](https://bunit.egilhansen.com/index.html).

 # Actions
+## deploy-app-to-gh-pages
 ![deploy-app-to-gh-pages](https://github.com/jrolstad/blazor-sandbox/workflows/deploy-app-to-gh-pages/badge.svg)

-# Sample
-This application is available for testing at [https://jrolstad.github.io/blazor-sandbox/](https://jrolstad.github.io/blazor-sandbox/)
+Every time code is pushed to master, the projects are built, unit tests ran, and the project pushed to GitHub pages so it is available at [https://jrolstad.github.io/blazor-sandbox/](https://jrolstad.github.io/blazor-sandbox/)